-All schools will be focused on addressing the gaps in education caused by the COVID 19 Pandemic.
+All schools will be focused on addressing the gaps in education which have been caused by the COVID 19 Pandemic.
 The schools will focus on their recovery curriculum ensuring an effective recovery curriculum is in place to ensure children catch up on lost learning and make accelerated progress using the additional funding to support both in school and outside of school through tutoring.

-The trust is looking to develop the schools sites.
-We are looking at accessing CIF funding to improve schools sites across the trust and ensure that all buildings are fit for purpose.
+The trust is looking to develop the school's sites.
+We are applying for CIF funding to improve schools' sites across the trust and ensure that all buildings are fit for purpose,